 For me, the best way to find out what’s really going on is to go to Reddit and find some threads like this one where real people share their own experiences.

-In this instance, the experience of asthmatic patients seems to be divided.
-Check it out.
+In this instance, the experiences of asthma sufferers seem to be divided.

 If you are suffering from asthma and you’re still using cannabis, feel free to share your experiences with us in the comment section below.